 Anthroposophy was established by Rudolf Steiner through books, lectures and other practical initiatives.
 Anthroposophy, or ‘awareness of one’s humanity’, is a path of knowledge and self-development which encompasses the realms of religion, spirituality, philosophy, art and science.

 Founded in what is universally human, it offers a cohesive interpretation of human and world evolution, the reality of spiritual worlds (of which this material world is a part), practical methods of developing an objective consciousness of these realms, and deep insights into Christianity and the world’s religions and philosophies.

 Steiner wanted no-one to accept what was presented through blind faith and asked that everyone objectively test what was offered.
 He also insisted that individuals were able to work in complete freedom with what he presented.

 His insights covered many aspects of life and have given rise to world-wide initiatives in the fields of science, medicine, education, curative education, agriculture (Biodynamics), the arts - particularly painting, sculpting, speech and eurythmy - architecture and many social impulses.
 Out of this background, New View shares, explores and deepens this work.

 Rudolf Steiner was inspired by the works of the German Poet, writer and scientist, J. W. von Goethe (1749-1832).
-On his 21st birthday, Steiner was given a copy of Goethe’s Fairy Tale (Marchand) which had a profound effect on him.
-New View’s editor, Tom Raines, wrote an essay connected with this and interested readers can see it here.
+On his 28th birthday, Steiner was given a copy of Goethe’s Fairy Tale (Marchand) which had a profound effect on him.
+New View’s editor, Tom Raines, wrote an essay connected with this and interested readers may view it here.